Skip to main content Stan Consulting LLC . The Marketing Atlas hub

 Without an Atlas

-Twenty Pain pages, each routed to one Service page, with no shared structural reading.
+Twenty pain pages, each routed to one service page, with no shared marketing model.
 Buyers learn the symptom and the cost.
 They never learn the discipline.
-They compare on price because the price is the only thing they can read.
+They compare on price because the price is the only thing they can use.
 The site is a brochure with sections.

 With an Atlas

-Same Pain pages, same Service pages.
-The Atlas sits between them as the structural read.
+Same pain pages, same service pages.
+The Atlas sits between them as the marketing map.
 Buyers learn the discipline before they reach the price.
-They arrive pre-qualified through the brain.
+They arrive better qualified through the service logic.
 They buy the firm, not the product.
 The price stops being the question.